Reducing energy costs for

 To gain an insight into how heat and power are used by your church and to identify the most cost-effective recommendations, BHESCo’s Energy Saving Service will need to complete an on-site survey and an analysis of your energy bills.

-We will produce a survey report detailing where heat and electricity are being wasted and recommending the best ways to fix this quickly.
+We will produce a report detailing where heat and electricity are being wasted and recommending the best ways to fix this quickly.
 Our recommendations will take into consideration the importance of conserving the historic architecture and interiors of the church building.

 Our report will look at a variety of potential solutions for your church, comparing the costs and benefits of different types of technologies.
 This includes a breakdown of the anticipated reduction in energy demand that we could expect from installing specific measures and the corresponding financial savings on future energy bills.